-Laura is currently Chair of the Intergovernmental Affairs and Justice Committee.
-She is also a member of the Board of Internal Economy and the SaskBuilds Corporation Board.
+Laura is currently serves as a member of the Provincial Capital Commission and as a member of the SaskBuilds Corporation Board.

 Laura is a founding member in the Saskatchewan Chapter of Equal Voice and serves as a role model and mentor to young women interested in professional and political lives.
 Laura was also instrumental in the development of Regina's first Habitat for Humanity Women's Build project in 2011 and she sat on a committee to spearhead the Habitat for Humanity Mountie House.

 Laura currently resides in Regina with her husband Terry.
 They have one son.